Jacobus Philippus Snyman: The Jameson Raid

 In December 1895, General Snyman informed the Volksraad that the Chartered Company requested that Chiefs Sechele, Montshiwa, Bathoen of the Ngwaketse, Keuning, Gaborone and Khama invade the Marico district and thereby draw the burgher forces there.
-On the 29th of December 1895 Leander Starr Jameson, the Administrator General of the Chartered Company (of which Cecil Rhodes was the Chairman) for Matabeleland, brought together a force of around 600 men, about 400 from the Matabeleland Mounted Police and the remainder other volunteers.
+On 29 December 1895 Leander Starr Jameson, the Administrator General of the Chartered Company (of which Cecil Rhodes was the Chairman) for Matabeleland, brought together a force of around 600 men, about 400 from the Matabeleland Mounted Police and the remainder other volunteers.

 In an interview given by Snyman in 1897 he stated that Jameson's plan failed because the two men sent to Zeerust on that famous Sunday evening did not cut the telegraph wires, saying, 'If those two men had cut the wires, Jameson would have won his case'.
-On the 5th of January 1896 Snyman sent a telegram informing Commandant-General Joubert in Pretoria of the Chartered Company's plan to overthrow the Transvaal Republic.
+On 5 January 1896 Snyman sent a telegram informing Commandant-General Joubert in Pretoria of the Chartered Company's plan to overthrow the Transvaal Republic.
 Snyman provided detailed instructions that were found in a book belonging to the Chartered Company.

 The Snyman Fence

-On the 20th of January 1882, Commandant-General Piet Joubert, invested Snyman with the authority to uphold and enforce the proclamation dated 20th October 1881 between the South African Republic and the British Empire, known as the Pretoria Convention.
+On 20 January 1882, Commandant-General Piet Joubert, invested Snyman with the authority to uphold and enforce the proclamation dated 20 October 1881 between the South African Republic and the British Empire, known as the Pretoria Convention.
 He was instructed to secure the borders if necessary by force without respect of persons, and to order the field cornets to direct their burghers to keep themselves in readiness, and to continually patrol the borders, and to watch and take care that no armed persons pass backwards or forwards over the line, and to immediately disarm such persons and disperse them.
 Also to take possession of all booty cattle and property until receipt of further orders from the Government, and to make regular reports to the Government on all such matters.

 Following the failed Jameson Raid, Snyman was mandated with securing the borders of the South African Republic.
 In his capacity as District Commissioner, Native Commissioner and Chairman of the Rinderpest committee, his role was to secure the border between the Republic and the Bechuanaland Protectorate from invasion, wildlife carrying disease and cross-border stock theft.

-On the 23rd of July 1896, Snyman proposed to the Volksraad legislature the construction of a border-fence to decrease the number of border guards and protect livestock from wildlife infected with rinderpest.
-On the 27th of July the Volksraad voted for the construction of the border-fence and it became known as The Snyman Fence.
+On 23 July 1896, Snyman proposed to the Volksraad legislature the construction of a border-fence to decrease the number of border guards and protect livestock from wildlife infected with rinderpest.
+On 27 July the Volksraad voted for the construction of the border-fence and it became known as The Snyman Fence.
 The border-fence was erected across the districts of Marico, Rustenburg, Waterberg and the Soutpansberg at an initial cost of £26 000.
 Sections of the original border-fence continue to stand today as the territorial border between the Republic of South Africa and Botswana.